cnabio/cnab-spec/101-bundle-json.md

   - `EXTENSION NAME`: a unique name for an extension.
 Names SHOULD follow the dotted name format described earlier in this section.
   - The value of the extension must be valid JSON, but is otherwise undefined.

+### Required Extensions

+Some extensions MAY be required by a bundle and operations involving that bundle MUST fail if the runtime does not support that bundle.
+In this case, a bundle author MUST use the `requiredExtensions` object to define those extensions that are necessary for installing the bundle.
+The `requiredExtensions` object should contain a collection of key/value pairs.
+The key MUST be the `EXTENSION NAME` and the value MUST be a well known JSON Schema reference that can be used to validate the JSON data contained in the `custom` object.

-The usage of extensions is undefined.
-However, bundles SHOULD be installable by runtimes that do not understand the extensions.
+A runtime MUST validate that it supports any defined custom actions before performing any operation.
+However, bundles SHOULD be installable by runtimes that do not understand the extensions if they are NOT identified in the `requiredExtensions` field.

+See [101.03-bundle.json](examples/101.03-bundle.json) for a complete example.

 ## Outputs

 The `outputs` section of the `bundle.json` defines which outputs an application will produce during the course of executing a bundle.
 Outputs are expected to be written to one or more files on the file system of the invocation image.
 The location of this file MUST be provided in the output definition.

 Output specifications are flat (not tree-like), consisting of name/value pairs.
 The output definition includes a destination the output will be written to, along with a definition to help validate their contents.

 ```json
 {